-Lost Hills Union School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 1 was \$691,969.00.
-The estimated actual expenditures for 2021-22 Goal 1 was \$550,545.87.
-This this a difference of \$141,423.13.
-The substantive difference (\$14,430) was in action 7, DIBELS Assessment due to costs being covered the previous year.
-The substantive difference (\$7,000) was in action 8, Informational Curriculum, due to the use of other funds to cover the cost.
-The substantive difference (\$13,703.07) was in action 9, Web Based Programs, due to cost being covered for a 2 year period and discount applied.
-The substantive difference (\$43,672.87) was in action 11, Supplemental Personnel due to not being able to fill the part time academic coach position.
-The substantive difference (\$10,766.29) was in action 13, Extending Instructional Minutes due to the reduction in total number of certificated teachers from the previous year.
-The substantive difference (\$26,543.86) was in action 14, Extended Learning Time due to the use of other funding sources.
-The substantive difference (\$28,718.35) was in action 16, Professional Development due to substitutes not being available to provide professional development to staff.
-The substantive difference (\$4,312.81) was in action 17, Project Based Lessons due to staff not being familiar with the purchasing process; the district plans on providing training at the beginning of the school year.
-Lastly, the substantive difference (\$7,195.74) was in action 19, Supplemental Educational Experiences and Student Incentives due to field trips being pushed toward the end of the school year; less field trips were implemented.
+Lost Hills Union School District conducted an analysis of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+The total budgeted for the 2022-23 LCAP Goal 1 was \$1,073,678.00 The estimated actual expenditures for 2022-23 Goal 1 was \$1,093,536.00.
+This is a difference of \$19,858.
+The substantive difference (\$25,693.67) was in action 3, Reduced Class Size due to some teachers being placed at a lower salary step than originally anticipated.
+The substantive difference (\$50,966.77) was in action 4, SBE Curriculum and Supplies due to not being able to assemble a team to review and select science curriculum; the team decided to focus on ELA and math improvement efforts.
+The substantive difference (\$21,888.78) was in action 5, Classroom Devices because there was a need to replace more chromebooks and classroom devices than originally planned.
+The substantive difference (\$10,660.75) was in action 9, Web Based Programs, due to a discount being applied to the Imagine Learning and Big Brains programs.
+The substantive difference (\$10,691.78)

+was in action 10, RTI due to the purchase of additional small group intervention materials.
+The substantive difference (\$75,116.24) was in action 11, Supplemental Personnel due to not being able to fill the academic coach position.
+The substantive difference (\$8,588.06) was in action 12, Paraprofessional Support due paraprofessionals starting at a higher pay rate than originally anticipated.
+The Substantive difference (\$7,941.04) was in action 13, Extending Instructional Minutes due to the reduction in total number of certificated teachers from the previous year.
+The Substantive difference (\$74,024.97) was in action 14, Extended learning Time due to hiring more staff for the afterschool program than originally anticipated.
+The substantive difference (\$71,811.32) was in action 16, Professional Development due to providing additional one-on-one individual training and coaching to all teachers, some paraprofessionals and administrators.
+The substantive difference (\$8,488.45) was in action 19, Supplemental Educational Experiences and Student Incentives due to the large number of students receiving incentives for meeting their academic goals.
+Lastly, the substantive difference (\$3,311.45) was in action 20, Technology Support due to less technology support being needed from outside vendors.
+District personnel was able to handle some technological issues internally.